 The first thing to understand is that the above Docker Compose block will get converted into two separate sections, a Deployment and a Service.

 As we mentioned earlier, networking is done differently in Kubernetes than in Docker Compose.
 The Service is what enables communication between containers.
-Here is the service definition for quoteServices:
+The service definition for quoteServices is below.

 This was the easy part.
 Most of our applications are dockerized, and we have always monitored these and our underlying Docker infrastructure with AppDynamics.
 Because our Docker images already had application agents baked in, there was nothing we had to change.
 If we had wanted, we could have left them the way they were, and they would have worked just fine.
 However, we decided to take advantage of something that is fairly common in the Kubernetes world: sidecar injection.